-With the dearth of information about the exact circumstances and position of her burial, it will be very difficult to understand how she ended up living and ultimately dying in the area surrounding Eastbourne.
-But there is some hope that future investigations into an area west of Beachy Head where Roman burials were identified in the late C19th may give us more of an insight into the story behind our local, Roman, Southern European 'Beachy Head Woman' and give us some understanding of why she ended up here.
+With the dearth of information about the exact circumstances and position of her burial, it will be very difficult to understand how someone with such ancestry ended up living and ultimately dying in the area surrounding Eastbourne.
+But there is some hope that future investigations into an area west of Beachy Head where Roman burials were identified in the late C19th may give us more of an insight into the story behind our local, Roman, African 'Beachy Head Lady' and give us some understanding of why she ended up here at the other end of the Empire.